-Encapsulated PostScript (EPS): Uncompressed files for images, text and objects.
+Encapsulated PostScript (EPS): Uncompressed files for images, text, and objects.
 Can only be printed on printers with PostScript drivers.

 Encoding: To change or translate into code; to convert information into digital format.
-For software, encoding is used for video and audio references, like encoding analog format into digital or raw digital data into compressed format.
+For software, encoding is used for video and audio references, such as encoding analog format into digital or raw digital data into compressed format.

-Encryption: A procedure that renders the contents of a message or file unreadable to anyone not authorized to read it; used to protect Electronically Stored Information being stored or transferred from one location to another.
+Encryption: A procedure that renders the contents of a message or file unreadable to anyone not authorized to read it; used to protect electronically stored information being stored or transferred from one location to another.

 Encryption Key: A data value that is used to encrypt and decrypt data.
 The number of bits in the encryption key is a rough measure of the encryption strength; generally, the more bits in the encryption key, the more difficult it is to break.
+See Decryption.

-End Document Number or End Doc#: A common metadata field that contains the bates number of the last page of a document.
+End Document Number or EndDoc#: A common metadata field that contains the Bates number of the last page of a document.